 Regarding the “two diaphragms” mentioned early on, check out this gif animation of the breathing diaphragm.
 It’s vaulted when relaxed, then flattens down as it contracts when we inhale.
 This increases the pressure inside your abdomen, that in turn can create sense that the pelvic floor swells downward as you inhale, if we’re soft and sensitive enough to feel it.

-After doing this lesson or others like it (see the Related Lessons tab) you may begin to notice in your regular life that your pelvic floor is often more contracted than you find necessary or desirable.
+After doing Feldenkrais pelvic floor lessons you may begin to notice in your regular life that your pelvic floor is often more contracted than you find necessary or desirable.
 Noticing these moments is normal and useful: it’s a necessary step toward reducing excess effort and learning better function of the pelvic floor in all your activities.

 When you do notice unnecessary pelvic floor tension, don’t immediately let it go.
 Instead take a moment to sense it, and then experiment with gradually relaxing the tension, while noticing changes throughout yourself.